Make-School-Courses/WEB-1.0-Web-Foundations/lessons/lesson-04.md

   </div>
 </div>

 **Inline tags line up left to right** like you would write text on a page.
 They wrap at the end of a line like these words.

-Blocks contain inline elements.
+Inline elements do not start on a new line, and only takes up as much width as its content.
+If you try to set any width and height, it will have _no_ effect on the content.

 <!-- > -->

-### Inline vs block
+### Inline vs block - Block

 <div style="background-color:yellow; padding: 10px">
   <div style="width:auto;padding:10px;border:4px solid;margin:10px;background-color: red">Some content</div>